AQUINT01/kickstarter-analysis/README.md

 - First.
 Louise should lower goal amount of $10k.
 - Second.
 The campaign should launch in late-spring, early-summer to increase the successful rate.
 - Third.
-Target backers globally
+Target backers globally.